 Meet Angie and Derrick.
 Angie is represented by us, Derrick by his own lawyer.
 We’ll be using them as a case study on what to do and what to avoid during a divorce settlement.

 Angie and Derrick really love their kids and they’re having a hard time deciding matters related to their kids.
-So they look to their lawyers for advice.
+So they look to their divorce lawyers for advice.

 “Joint custody is the norm.
 Sole custody is the exception” our Lawyer tells Angie, “let me explain how this works”